idealparable/BibleQ/DidLazarusWriteJohn.md

   This is an implied likelihood argument, that you shouldn't need to think more about it to see that most likely it means Jesus is a lesser entity, a different entity, and thus not literally God (they do admit he's called God and they're correct that the term can mean authority; this is why God is named that; he's the ultimate authority, though they misuse this argument too in ways beyond the scope of this article).

   So by the same token, I must accept then that I should ignore the likelihood when it comes to the Spirit.

+  I'll add too that some of their other premises require that this requires that Jesus has his own Personhood, because they say it makes him a separate person, yet with the Spirit they're also denying his Personhood.

+  Makes no sense.

+  But since they didn't think it through before declaring the argument, this doesn't seem to matter to them.
+It should.

 Just to be crystal clear and thorough, Caiaphas lying about not knowing any non-elites, or specifically any fishermen, and Caiaphas using hyperbole, are both default expectations highly likely in their culture, especially hyperbole.